jordanreger/glasskit/src/archive/glass/develop/gdk/reference/com/google/android/glass/touchpad/package-summary.md

 ---

-[Gesture](https://developers.google.com/glass/develop/gdk/reference/com/google/android/glass/touchpad/Gesture) [**TODO**: ADD LINK] - A list of gestures detected on the touchpad.
+[Gesture](Gesture) - A list of gestures detected on the touchpad.

 ---

+Portions of this page are reproduced from work created and [shared by Google](https://developers.google.com/readme/policies) and used according to terms described in the [Creative Commons 4.0 Attribution License](https://creativecommons.org/licenses/by/4.0/).